AuReMe/esmecata/README.md

   -m MMSEQS_OPTIONS, --mmseqs MMSEQS_OPTIONS
                         String containing mmseqs options for cluster command (except --threads which is already set by --cpu command and -v).
 If nothing is given, esmecata will used the option "--min-seq-id 0.3 -c 0.8"
   --linclust            Use mmseqs linclust (clustering in lienar time) to cluster proteins sequences.
 It is faster than mmseqs cluster (default behaviour) but less sensitive.
-  --remove-tmp          Delete tmp files to limit the disk space used: files in tmp_proteome for esmecata proteomes and files created by mmseqs (in mmseqs_tmp).
+  --remove-tmp          Delete tmp files to limit the disk space used: files created by mmseqs (in mmseqs_tmp).
 ````

 For each taxon (a row in the table) EsMeCaTa will use mmseqs2 to cluster the proteins (using an identity of 30% and a coverage of 80%, these values can be changed with the `--mmseqs`option).
 Then if a cluster contains at least one protein from each proteomes, it will be kept (this threshold can be changed using the `--threshold option`).
 The representative proteins from the cluster will be used.
 A fasta file of all the representative proteins will be created for each taxon.